Cameron-Ord/Music-Visualizer/readme.md

 ## Music Visualizer
 ![Image](example/example.png)

-## Releases
-I have builds for Windows on x64 architecture at the releases page.
-For Linux, go to the build section.
-Building is relatively easy.

 ## Usage Manual
 **For understanding on how to properly use the program please read the following**.
 ---

+## Releases

+This version of the program is only available for linux, I am working on builds for windows at the moment.
+If you want a windows version take a look at my releases and use those.
+Keep in mind that this is the old version of my program.

 The program relies on directories located in the **~/Music dir located in the home path**.